London lifestyle & travels with kids and babies

 Travelling during the pandemic (July 2021).
 Being fully vaccinated and travelling from UK to Menorca was easy, just a couple of extra forms.
 For coming back to London we booked our private tests 3 days ahead of our travels and thereafter booked for London Day 2 private tests.
 The travelling guidance has been fluid though, always best to check the latest UK Foreign travel advice.

-For more Menorcan inspirations and getaways, head for our Sailing Days in here ; Long weekends in Mahon here; for Es Castell here; and for more rural holidays by Llucmacanes head here.
+For best restaurants in Menorca, head here; for more Menorcan inspirations and getaways, head for our Sailing Days in here ; Long weekends in Mahon here; for Es Castell here; and for more rural holidays by Llucmacanes head here.
 And for the latest and hottest opening in Menorca, head to Hotel Can Alberti (Mahon) and Fontenille (Alaior)!